Are Guys Really Still Wearing Tighty Whities?

 It should be noted that guys aren't always discriminatory when it comes to underwear.
 One respondent points out that different scenarios demand different underwear.

-Nevertheless, it’s apparent that tighty whities are barely hanging onto their position in the market by a (white) thread.
+Nevertheless, tighty whities are barely hanging onto their position in the market by a (white) thread.

 The Pros of Tighty Whities

 If tighty whities dominated the underwear market for four decades, they must have some redeeming qualities.
-If you’re anti-tighty-whitie, here are a few facts that might end the stigma:
+You can't deny a best seller.
+If you're anti-tighty-whitie, here are a few facts that might end the stigma:

 They're Cheap as Hell